Nagita Slavina

-Nagita Slavina Mariana Tengker (born 17 February 1988) is an Indonesian actress, presenter, singer and businesswoman of mixed Minahasan, Javanese and Minangkabau descent.
-Nagita was also the co-founder of RANS Entertainment company.
+Nagita Slavina Mariana Tengker (born 17 February 1988) is an Indonesian actress, presenter, singer and businesswoman.
+Nagita is also the co-founder of RANS Entertainment company.

 Career

-In 2019, Nagita released a cover of Dwiki Dharmawan song "Dengan Menyebut Nama Allah", originally by Novia Kolopaking and Ita Purnamasari.
+In 2019, Nagita released a cover of Dwiki Dharmawan's song, "Dengan Menyebut Nama Allah", originally by Novia Kolopaking.
 An accompanying music video, which was released on 24 May, received generally negative reviews.

 Personal life

-On 17 October 2014, Nagita married Raffi Ahmad at the age 26.
-The live broadcast of the wedding for several hours was considered an abuse of the public frequency.
-The Indonesian Broadcasting Commission (Komisi Penyiaran Indonesia, KPI) gave a written notice to Trans TV about the exclusive broadcast.
-According to KPI, the broadcast was "overlength and has no benefits at all" to the public as the owner of the frequency.
+On 17 October 2014, Nagita married Raffi Ahmad at the age of 26.
+The live broadcast of the wedding for several hours was considered an abuse of broadcasting authority.
+The Indonesian Broadcasting Commission (Komisi Penyiaran Indonesia, KPI) gave a written notice to Trans TV, which aired the event, about the exclusive broadcast.
+According to the KPI, the broadcast was "overlength and had no benefits at all" to the public as the owner of the frequency.

-On 15 August 2015, Nagita gave birth to a baby boy named Rafathar Malik Ahmad, who has also since appeared in film and on television.
+On 15 August 2015, Nagita gave birth to a son named Rafathar Malik Ahmad, who has also since appeared in film and on television.